Xiawpohr/adaptive-blob-targeting/README.md

 We collected block data from blocks 22431084 to 22481502, which represents the week after the Pectra fork, using the [Blobscan API](https://api.blobscan.com/).

-We can see that blob gas prices (blue line) dropped quickly to 1 wei after the Pectra fork due to oversupply.
+We can see that blob gas prices (blue line) dropped quickly to 1 wei after the Pectra fork due to below-target blob gas usage, indicating oversupply.
 Blob gas prices have remained at 1 wei since then, as confirmed by [Dune Analytics](https://dune.com/0xRob/blobs) data.

 When we simulate the dual-variable EIP-1559 mechanism using the same historical data, the results (orange line) show that it takes approximately 4 days for the blob gas price to rise to around 1.5 gwei, and the target blobs follow real-world blob demand to balance supply and demand.